Women's Fell Record

-The history of the women’s Fell Record is, unfortunately yet inevitably, substantially shorter than that of the men’s record.
-The upside is that there is more excitement left to come, with a wider range of new fells to be added to the route.
+Unfortunately, the history of the women’s Fell Record is much shorter than that of the men’s record.
+The upside is that there is surely more excitement left to come, with a wider range of new fells to be added to the record.

 It is important to note that the men’s and women’s rounds incorporate different circuits of fells.
-Indeed, this interesting facet of history will never change, as many of the peaks embedded within the women’s record are now ineligible for adding to men’s rounds given they fall foul of today’s distance and prominence rules laid down by the Bob Graham Club.
-These fells are Sale How, Calfhow Pike, Stirrup Crag, Looking Stead and Kirk Fell East Top.
+Indeed, this interesting facet of history will never change, as many of the peaks embedded within the women’s record are now ineligible for adding to men’s rounds (as they fall foul of today’s distance and prominence rules laid down by the Bob Graham Club).
+These peaks are Sale How, Calfhow Pike, Stirrup Crag, Looking Stead and Kirk Fell East Top.
 This has some interesting implications for the routes that contenders take between the fells.

 Jean Dawes's inaugural round [endw1]